Bioconductor/bioconductor.org/content/developers/package-submission.md

 To submit a package to _Bioconductor_ the package should:

-* Address areas of high-throughput analysis, e.g., sequencing, expression and other microarrays, flow cytometry, mass spectrometry, image analysis; see [biocViews][].
+* Address areas of high-throughput genomic analysis, e.g., sequencing, expression and other microarrays, flow cytometry, mass spectrometry, image analysis; see [biocViews][].
-* Interoperate with other _Bioconductor_ packages, _re-using common data
-  structures_ (see [S4 classes and methods][]) and existing infrastructure (e.g., `rtracklayer::import()` for input of common genomic files).
+* Interoperate with other _Bioconductor_ packages by _re-using common data structures_ (see [S4 classes and methods][]) and existing infrastructure (e.g., `rtracklayer::import()` for input of common genomic files).
 * Adopt software best practices that enable reproducible research and